Howard233/global-fashion-retail-sales-insights/README.md

 select * from {YOUR_PROJECT_ID}.global_fashion_retail_sales_insights.transactions limit 1;
 ```

 The complete flow can be found in `gcp_upload.yaml`, and you can paste the config into Kestra UI and execute the flow.
+It may take some time to finish.

 ### Transform the data with dbt
 We use dbt cloud to transform the data into a fact table.